BoomBoomMushroom/TuringMachineCPU/documentation.md

 The PC Register start marker is also the marker of the address space.
 Addresses are relative to that (and are positive).
 So an address of 0 would be the PC marker and an address of 28 is the first cell in the stack, etc

-PC              - PC register start marker                                                      -- 0 0 0 0 0 0 0 0 - 8 cells for the PC register, we can have upto 255 instructions                 |
+PC              - PC register start marker                                                      -- 0 0 0 0 0 0 0 0 - 8 cells for the PC register, we can have up to 255 instructions                |
 SP              - SP register start marker                                                       |
 0 0 0           - 3 cells for the SP register, this means a max of 8 values in the stack         | 28 cells for the registers
 X               - X register start marker                                                        |